-- 31. (1) Persons belonging to a cultural, religious or linguistic community may not be denied the right, with other members of their community, to - - (a) enjoy their culture, practise their religion and use their language; and - (b) form, join and maintain cultural, religious and linguistic associations and other organs of civil society. - (2) This right may not be exercised in a manner inconsistent with any provision of the Bill of Rights.
+- 31. (1) Persons belonging to a cultural, religious or linguistic community may not be denied the right, with other members of [their] that community [to] - - (a) to enjoy their culture, practise their religion and use their language; and - (b) to form, join and maintain cultural, religious and linguistic associations and other organs of civil society. - (2) [This right] The rights in subsection (1) may not be exercised in a manner inconsistent with any provision of the Bill of Rights.